 MPRG Biosocial | Biology, Social Disparities, and Development

 Human development unfolds in transactions between biology, such as genetics, and social environments.
-The Max Planck Research Group Biosocial examines how social disparities affect child and adolescent development to shape differential outcomes of education, health, and well-being across the lifespan.
+The Max Planck Research Group Biosocial examines how genetic influences and social inequality in childhood combine to shape differential outcomes of education and health across the lifespan.

-Systems of social inequality, such as classism, sexism, and racism, impose hierarchies on differences between people that result in systematically unequal challenges and opportunities across key social and demographic categories.
 Children raised in families that are socially disadvantaged have an increased risk of experiencing early life adversity, such as deprivation and threat.
 Biosocial research provides an important avenue of inquiry for understanding how the social environment intersects with biological processes to shape differential outcomes of education, health, and well-being across the lifespan.
 Gene-environment interplay can be seen as the primary mechanism by which social inequality affects child and adolescent development, reproducing inequality over generations.

 The Max Planck Research Group Biosocial – Biology, Social Disparities, and Development is motivated by four broad questions: